dimkar121/LSHDB/README.md

 The object `record` may store any kind of field depending on the running application; a publication may refer to a cenference `record.set("conference", conferenceInfo);` or to a journal `record.set("journal", journalInfo);`.

 b) Querying the `dblp` store

-Thw way to submit similarity queries against a store, using keyed fields, is as follows:
+The way to submit similarity queries against a store, using keyed fields, is as follows:
 ```
 QueryRecord query = new QueryRecord(storeName, 40); // 40 denotes the max number of the returned records.
 query.setKeyedField("author", new String[]{"John"},1.0,true);